-The Hepworth Wakefield Garden, designed by internationally acclaimed landscape architect Tom Stuart-Smith, is a beautifully landscaped garden free for all to enjoy.
+The Hepworth Wakefield Garden, designed by internationally acclaimed landscape architect Tom Stuart-Smith, is free for all to enjoy.

-For more information about The Hepworth Wakefield Garden project please click here.
+Find out about the story of The Hepworth Wakefield Garden here.

 Sculpture in the garden